zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilerinfo3-getfunctionleave3info-method.md

 ## <a name="parameters"></a>Parameter
  `functionId`
- [in] Die `FunctionID` der Funktion, die zurückgegeben wird.
+ [in] The `FunctionID` of the function that is returning.

  `eltInfo`
  [in] Ein nicht transparentes Handle, das Informationen über einen bestimmten Stapelrahmen entspricht.
-Der Profiler sollte gleich bereitstellen `eltInfo` , wurde übergeben, um dem Profiler von der [FunctionLeave3WithInfo](../../../../docs/framework/unmanaged-api/profiling/functionleave3withinfo-function.md) Funktion.
+The profiler should provide the same `eltInfo` that was given to the profiler by the [FunctionLeave3WithInfo](../../../../docs/framework/unmanaged-api/profiling/functionleave3withinfo-function.md) function.

  `pFrameInfo`
  [out] Ein nicht transparentes Handle, das Genericsinformationen zu einem bestimmten Stapelrahmen entspricht.
 Dieses Handle ist nur während des `FunctionLeave3WithInfo`-Rückrufs gültig, in dem der Profiler die `GetFunctionLeave3Info`-Methode aufgerufen hat.

  `pRetvalRange`
- [out] Ein Zeiger auf eine [COR_PRF_FUNCTION_ARGUMENT_RANGE](../../../../docs/framework/unmanaged-api/profiling/cor-prf-function-argument-range-structure.md) -Struktur, die den Wert enthält, die von der Funktion zurückgegeben wird.
-Informationen zum Rückgabewert, den Zugriff auf die `COR_PRF_ENABLE_FUNCTION_RETVAL` Flag festgelegt werden muss.
-Der Profiler kann mithilfe der [ICorProfilerInfo:: SetEventMask-Methode](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo-seteventmask-method.md) werden die Ereignisflags festgelegt.
+ [out] A pointer to a [COR_PRF_FUNCTION_ARGUMENT_RANGE](../../../../docs/framework/unmanaged-api/profiling/cor-prf-function-argument-range-structure.md) structure that contains the value that is returned from the function.
+To access return value information, the `COR_PRF_ENABLE_FUNCTION_RETVAL` flag must be set.
+The profiler can use the [ICorProfilerInfo::SetEventMask method](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo-seteventmask-method.md) to set the event flags.

 ## <a name="remarks"></a>Hinweise

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h